GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

-If your program needs to write any of the six recognized data types (CPTs, data tables, text tables, grids, images, or PostScript) you can use the GMT_Put_Data_.
+If your program needs to write any of the six recognized data types (CPTs, data tables, text tables, grids, images, or PostScript) you can use the GMT_Write_Data_.
 In the case of data and text tables, you may also consider the GMT_Put_Record_ function.
-As a general rule, your program organization may simplify if you can write and export the entire resource with GMT_Put_Data_.
+As a general rule, your program organization may simplify if you can write and export the entire resource with GMT_Write_Data_.
 However, if the program logic is simple or already involves using GMT_Get_Record_, it may be better to export one data record at the time via GMT_Put_Record_.